MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ##### StartFaceDetection - BETA
 Initiates Misty's detection of faces in her line of vision.
 This command assigns each detected face a random ID.

+When you are done having Misty detect faces, call StopFaceDetection.

 Arguments:
 * None

 ##### StartFaceTraining - BETA
 Starts Misty learning a face and assigns a user-specified ID to that face.

-This process should take less than 15 seconds.
+This process should take less than 15 seconds and will automatically stop when complete.
+To halt an in-progress face training, you can call CancelFaceTraining.

 Arguments:
 * FaceId (string) - A unique string of 30 characters or less that provides a name for the face.
 Only alpha-numeric, -, and _ are valid characters.